pwright/pview/README.md

 ```

 Note: `pview` does not inspect your files for validity.
 Files that are invalid for [Pantheon 2](https://github.com/redhataccess/pantheon) convert without errors.
-Use this script to validate table and source code layout.
+Use this script to validate table and source code layout, see [pantheon-cmd](https://github.com/redhataccess/pantheon-cmd) for a convertor that checks for Pantheon 2 correctness.

 **Prerequisites**